 What’s your favorite way to eat potato salad?
 Let me know below!

-Paula's Notes: While classic potato salad is notorious for being fat laden and highly caloric, the main culprit behind this is the mayonnaise.
+Paula’s Notes: While classic potato salad is notoriously fat laden and highly caloric, the main culprit behind this is the mayonnaise.
 In my recipe I like to use a combination of light Miracle Whip and mayonnaise, which provides a creamy, delicious dressing without compromising the flavor.
 I would not recommend using fat free varieties, however, as this is when you may notice a change in the taste.

 Classic Potato Salad